Updated: Mar 28

 What To Do After An Accident With UBER

 It's difficult to have a clear head after an accident so you should stick to the basics.
 Gather as much information as possible, speak with the other driver, exchange insurance information, take pictures and document everything if possible by filing a police report.

 As a UBER passenger, follow the same protocol even if you don't know who is responsible at the time of the accident.
 The point here is to have all the information necessary to file a claim.

 After seeking treatment for any injuries, report your accident to UBER.
 Log in to the app and select “Trip Issues and Fare Adjustments.”
 Press, “I was in an accident,” and describe exactly what happened.
 This will be used as evidence once you file a lawsuit and will support your claim.
 Your Los Angeles Personal Injury Attorney will guide your through the process.

 After reporting your accident and injuries to UBER. one of their employees will contact you to get additional information about the accident.
-At this point, you should have a lawyer representing you so he/she can manage your claim effectively.
+At this point, the best choice is consult with top rated Personal Injury Attorneys in Los Angeles.